IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: VLM Prompting Strategies and Ablations

 \subsection{Temporal Reasoning (Primary Variant)}

+The VLM (accessed via OpenRouter with a GPT-4V-class model) receives the 5 sampled frames as a sequence of images and the following system-level prompt:

+\begin{quote} \textit{``You are a physics expert.
+I will show you five frames from a video in temporal order.
+Your task is to identify the type of motion shown.
+Compare the first frame to the last frame to determine whether the motion is oscillatory, accelerating, decaying, rotating, or involves a collision.
+Then choose exactly one label from: \{pendulum, free\_fall, dropped\_ball, sliding\_block, led, torricelli\}.
+Definitions: [one sentence per class].
+Output only the label, nothing else.''} \end{quote}

-The VLM receives the 5 sampled frames and a system-level prompt instructing it to \emph{compare early and late frames} to resolve temporal ambiguity.
-The key design choice is the temporal-comparison instruction, which accounts for most of the accuracy gain from $\sim$61\% to 73\% on Delfys75.
+The key design choice is instructing the model to \emph{compare early and late frames} to resolve temporal ambiguity (e.g., oscillatory pendulum vs.\ one-directional free fall, which can look identical in a single frame).
+This temporal-reasoning instruction is the main factor distinguishing this variant from the baseline VLM (which receives the same frames but without the comparison instruction), and accounts for most of the accuracy gain from $\sim$61\% to 73\% on Delfys75.